Resnovas/smartcloud/packages/workflow-mastermind/.github/ISSUE_TEMPLATE/fix.md

 ---
-name: Bug report
+name: Code fix
-about: Create a report to help us improve
+about: Let us know about a solution to an existing bug
-title: 'bug([context]): '
+title: 'fix([context]): '
 ---

 <!-- Please use [context] in title to describe the package related to this issue.